MyCodePool/Vue-Examples/router-basics/README.md

-# Vue Router Examples
+# Vue Router Example

-This is a collection of components and styles meant to learn from and to be used across all official Vue.js apps.
+This is a router example to show how changing components by router works.

 ## These installations may helpful for this Example